braedynl/CSE231-020-SS20/README.md

   - [Past Projects](https://www.cse.msu.edu/~cse231/PracticeOfComputingUsingPython/)
   - [Performance Statistics](https://msugrades.com/course/CSE/231/RICHARD_J_ENBODY)

 Below is the course schedule, so that you may check when something is due with ease.
 The assignments listed provide links to the corresponding website they are hosted on.
-Reading the book chapters and watching the lecture videos can be done at any point during the week, though it's probably a good idea to do it before starting the assignments.
+Reading the book chapters and watching the lecture videos can be done at any point during the week, though it's probably a good idea to do it before starting the assignments and attending lab.
 You can hover over the assignment's text to see its precise due date.

-If you do not have the book yet, a draft of chapters 0 and 1 can be found [here.](https://web.cse.msu.edu/~cse231/Online/chapter0_and_1.pdf)

 If this section is in-person: labs are *not* homework assignments, they must be done in-class.

 If this section is online: labs may be treated as homework assignments.
 This rule also applies if there are no in-person meetings due to COVID-19, even if your section would be considered in-person by tradition.

 **Project and lab submissions are on Mimir.
 The project/lab links provided bring you to the procedure and starter-code.
 For projects, the introductory videos are included in the sub-directory's README.**

+Links may not be direct because of a required login for some websites.

 <table>
     <thead>